-There are three schools of thought regarding matching amplifier power to loudspeaker handling capability:
+There are four schools of thought regarding matching amplifier power to loudspeaker handling capability:

 Firstly there is the make-the-amp-bigger-than-the-speakers argument.
 The thinking is that if the amplifier clips, the extra high-frequency energy from the clipping distortion will take out the speaker, so it’s best to have an amplifier with plenty of headroom to avoid clipping.
 However, if you turn the amp up, the normal undistorted signal will happily burn out the loudspeaker voice coil.

 Secondly, there is the make-the-speakers-bigger-than-the amp argument.
 The thinking here is that if the amp does go into clipping, the loudspeaker drivers will be able to handle it.
 However, loudspeakers are big, heavy and expensive – why would you spend the extra money on bigger speakers and then not be able to get the most out of them?
 You’re almost bound to drive the amps into clipping, have a distorted sound, and regularly blow tweeters.